equinor/ert/README.md

 Note: This will create a debug build, which is faster to compile and comes with debugging functionality enabled.
-This means that, for example, Eigen computations will be checked and will abort if preconditions aren't met (eg. when inverting a matrix, it will first check that the matrix is square).
+This means that, for example, Eigen computations will be checked and will abort if preconditions aren't met (eg. when inverting a matrix, it will explicitly check that the matrix is square).
 The downside is that this makes the code unoptimised and slow.
 Debugging flags are therefore not present in builds of ERT that we release on Komodo or PyPI.
 To build a release build for development, use `script/build --release`.

 ### Notes